B.A. in Psychology from UMSL

 J.D., Saint Louis University School of Law

-Political Science, University of California at Davis
+BS, Political Science, The University of Utah

 BA Political Science, BA Religious Studies, and BJ Journalism (News Editorial Sequence), University of Missouri-Columbia